-Figure 7.1 Interpersonal communication happens in all of our informal and formal interactions with other people. a) Checkout line for grocery store - Sonny Doe - CC BY-SA 4.0 b) ADFA Lecture Theatres - Kurt Barnett - CC BY-SA 3.0
+Figure 7.1b Interpersonal communication happens in all of our formal interactions with other people.
+ADFA Lecture Theatres.
+Kurt Barnett.
+CC BY-SA 3.0.

 Elements of Interpersonal Communication

 You may think that communication is easy.
 However, at moments in your life, communicating with others might be challenging.
 We can study communication similar to the way we study other systems.
 There are elements to the communication process that are important to understand.
 Each interaction that we have will typically include a sender, receiver, message, channel, feedback, and noise.
 Let's take a closer look at each one.